-The DC-connected power park module owner shall ensure that the DC-connected power park module is compliant with the requirements under this Regulation.
+The asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner and asynchronously connected electricity storage module owner shall ensure that the asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit and asynchronously connected electricity storage module is compliant with the requirements under this Regulation.
 This compliance shall be maintained throughout the lifetime of the facility.

-Planned modifications of the technical capabilities of the HVDC system, HVDC converter station or DC-connected power park module with possible impact on its compliance to the requirements under this Regulation shall be notified to the relevant system operator by the HVDC system owner or DC-connected power park module owner before initiating such modification.
+Planned modifications of the technical capabilities of the HVDC system, HVDC converter station, asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit or asynchronously connected electricity storage module with possible impact on its compliance to the requirements under this Regulation shall be notified to the relevant system operator by the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner before initiating such modification.

-Any operational incidents or failures of an HVDC system, HVDC converter station or DC-connected power park module that have impact on its compliance to the requirements of this Regulation shall be notified to the relevant system operator by the HVDC system owner or DC-connected power park module owner as soon as possible without any delay after the occurrence of such an incident.
+Any operational incidents or failures of an HVDC system, HVDC converter station, asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit or asynchronously connected electricity storage module that have impact on its compliance to the requirements of this Regulation shall be notified to the relevant system operator by the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner as soon as possible without any delay after the occurrence of such an incident.

-Any foreseen test schedules and procedures to verify compliance of an HVDC system, HVDC converter station or DC-connected power park module with the requirements of this Regulation shall be notified to the relevant system operator by the HVDC system owner or DC-connected power park module owner in due time and prior to their launch and shall be approved by the relevant system operator.
+Any foreseen test schedules and procedures to verify compliance of an HVDC system, HVDC converter station, asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit or asynchronously connected electricity storage module with the requirements of this Regulation shall be notified to the relevant system operator by the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner in due time and prior to their launch and shall be approved by the relevant system operator.

-The relevant system operator shall be facilitated to participate in such tests and may record the performance of the HVDC systems, HVDC converter stations or DC-connected power park modules.
+The relevant system operator shall be facilitated to participate in such tests and may record the performance of the HVDC systems, HVDC converter stations, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units or asynchronously connected electricity storage modules.

 Article 70